If you have a testimony you feel compelled to share, please contact me at email@example.com

 Within the next couple of years, I was driving on my own, exercising, working, and thriving!
 God restored and redeemed my life that was stolen by a chronic illness for ten years.
 God told me that He did not heal me just so I could live a “normal” life again.
 He healed me so that I can live an extra-ordinary life, becoming a leader in Christ by giving hope and serving others.
 I encourage anyone who is in need of healing to seek God, persevere, and keep moving forward!

-You can learn more about Kiki’s mission to spread awareness and hope for chronicle illness warriors at chronicallyhealed.com and on her Instagram page @chronicallyhealed
+You can learn more about Kiki’s mission to spread awareness and hope for chronic illness warriors at chronicallyhealed.com and on her Instagram page @chronicallyhealed